Fun with link-functions

 Functions to get to the estimates

-In this part, we get estimates that are back-transformed through the inverse link function.
-Given that in most brms models, per default, the linear part of the model predicts the central tendency or expected value of the outcome distribution, the estimates that are backtransformed give only the expected values.
+In this part, we get draws that are back-transformed through the inverse link function.
+Given that in most brms models, per default, the linear part of the model predicts the (link-transformed) central tendency or expected value of the outcome distribution, the estimates that are back-transformed give only the expected values.
 Thus, the sigma term from brms, which could be the measurement error, is not taken into consideration.
-Therefore, credible intervals on this level are much narrower than in the next section.
+Therefore, credible intervals on this level are much narrower than in the next section on the predicted response level.
+As a consequence, we don’t get actual counts of seizures, but expected, or average counts, i.e. with decimal numbers.

 using brms